tillchen/Hugo_Personal_Website/content/posts/2020-03-29-Design-Patterns.md

 3. Favor composition over inheritance.
 HAS-A can be better than IS-A.

+4. SOLID:
+    * Single responsibility: a class should have only one reason to change.
+    * Open-closed: classes should be open for extension, but closed for modification.
+    * Liskov Substitution: objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program
+    * Interface Segregation: many client-specific interfaces are better than one general-purpose interface.
+    * Dependency inversion: depend upon abstractions.
+Do not depend upon concrete classes.
+High-level components should not depend on low-level components; rather, they should both depend on abstractions.
+        * No variables should hold a reference to a concrete class.
+        * No class should derive from a concrete class.

+5. Loose coupling: minimize the interdependency between objects.

+6. Design by contract: preconditions, postconditions, and invariants.

+7. Principle of Least Knowledge aka (Law of Demeter): talk only to your immediate friends.

+8. The Hollywood Principle (aka.
+Inversion of Control): (High-level components) Don't call us, we'll call you (low-level components).

+9. Tell-Don't-Ask: A->B  instead of B->A->B for data.

+## The Strategy Pattern

-4. The strategy pattern enables selecting an algorithm at runtime.
+1. The strategy pattern enables selecting an algorithm at runtime.
 Instead of implementing a single algorithm directly, code receives run-time instructions as to which in a family of algorithms to use.

 ## The Observer Pattern